johannesridho/johannesridho.github.io/content/pages/1--achievements/index.md

 In March 2020, I gave a talk with title
 "High Performance Location-based Restaurant Campaigns in Foodpanda" in [FOSSASIA Summit](https://summit.fossasia.org).
-This talk highlights how we solve our problem where our service needs to return the list of campaigns based on the user location and the delivery areas of the restaurants participating in the campaigns.
+This talk highlights how my team solved our problem where our service needs to return the list of campaigns based on the user location and the delivery areas of the restaurants participating in the campaigns.
 We have around 10 active campaigns per country, around 9 thousand restaurants per campaign, and 10 delivery areas per restaurant.
-In other words, we need to do ~900 thousand location checks for all delivery areas for each user request.
+In other words, we need to do around 900 thousand location checks for all delivery areas for each user request.

 Our service can handle more than 400 thousand requests per minute,